-To his original readers, who were slacking off from their avid anticipation and beginning to simply live life, to eat and drink, to marry and give in marriage, Matthew provides a reminder that that was just what the people of Noah's day were doing when the Flood took them (literally!) by surprise.
-Not just "keep watch!" but "watch out!" - pay attention to God is the clear message.
+To his original readers, who were slacking off from their avid faithful anticipation and beginning to simply live life, eating and drinking, marrying and giving in marriage, Matthew provides a reminder that that was just what the people of Noah's day were doing when the Flood took them (literally!) by surprise.
+The message is fearfully clear: not just "keep watch!" but "watch out!"